 That is when Wartinger and co-author of the study, March Mitchell, used a 3D printer to create a clear silicone anatomical model of the male patient’s kidney, They filled the model with the patient’s urine and placed 3 kidney stones of various sizes in the lower, middle, and upper pathways of the simulated kidney.
 They sealed the model, put it in a backpack, and off the Disney World they went.

-With permission from the park of course, they researcher placed the model in a backpack, hopping on the big Thunder Mountain Railroad Ride, holding the model between themselves at approximately the position of a real kidney.
+With permission from the park, of course, the researcher placed the model in a backpack, hopping on the Big Thunder Mountain Railroad Ride, holding the model between themselves at approximately the position of a real kidney.
 This allows them to stimulate the force that would be felt by a real person.

 So what does this mean for anyone with kidney stones?

 Well, riding a roller coaster might actually work.
 Yet, of course, everyone is different and might not respond the same way.
 Put it this way, it’s like a fingerprint, each person has a unique key passage pattern so they are all going to have their ‘ideal’ kidney stone jostling roller coaster ride.

 Obviously, we are not telling you to go ride a roller coast 60 times, but if you have a stone smaller than four millimeters, it may help you pass it before it becomes large enough to get stuck in a tube and cause extreme pain.
 So if you’re into roller coasters, and suspect you might have a small kidney stone, by all means, get yourself to Disney World!